Where is Norfolk Island?

 The currency is the Australian dollar.
 The Commonwealth bank is located in the town centre, open Monday to Friday.
 Major credit cards are accepted.
 There is one ATM available at the Commonwealth Bank or you can withdraw cash from Australia Post (located in P & R Groceries on Taylors Road).

 The Biosecurity Act 2015 applies to movements onto Norfolk Island and Biosecurity import conditions will apply to all goods arriving onto Norfolk Island.
 Vegetables, fruits, plants and seeds are prohibited imports, to keep the island free of introduced disease.
 Pork and poultry importation from New Zealand is strictly prohibited.
 You must declare certain food, plant material (including wooden articles) and animal products on your incoming passenger card.
 Ask a Biosecurity officer on arrival if unsure.

 The climate is subtropical with temperatures ranging from 19-28° in Summer and 12-21° in Winter.
 The water temperature ranges from 19-22° seasonally.

 Clothing is comfortable and casual all year round.
 Warmer clothes are recommended for evenings and during the winter months.
 Remember your hat and sunscreen in the warmer months and a torch for evening walks.

 The Norfolk Islander is the local paper in print, and Norfolk Online is the local paper in digital.
 Both are published weekly.

 Radio Norfolk is the community station and broadcasts every day on 89.9 FM and 1566 AM.

-The island receives all of the Australian Digital TV channels.
+The island receives standard Australian Digital TV channels.